Ortolan bunting: Culinary use

 The birds are caught with nets set during their autumn migratory flight to Africa.
-They are then kept in covered cages or boxes.
-They are then force-fed grain, usually millet seed, until they double their bulk.
-They are then suspended upside down over a container of Armagnac, and by dipping, made to drown, and then marinated in the brandy.
+They are then kept in covered cages or boxes, where they are force-fed grain, usually millet seed.
+Once they have doubled in bulk, they are suspended upside down over a container of Armagnac, and by dipping, are drowned before being marinated in the brandy.

 The birds are then plucked, salted and peppered and cooked in their own fat for seven minutes.
-Many consumers of this dish then place the bird feet first into their mouth while holding onto the bird's head.
-They eat the ortolan whole, with or without the head, and some may spit out the larger bones, while others eat the whole bird head, bones and all.
+Many consumers place the bird feet first into their mouth while holding onto the bird's head, eating the ortolan whole, with or without the head.
+Some spit out the larger bones, while others eat the whole bird head, bones and all.
 The traditional way French gourmands eat ortolans is to cover their heads and face with a large napkin or towel while consuming the bird.
 The purpose of the towel is debated.
 Some claim it is to retain the maximum aroma with the flavour as they consume the entire bird at once, while according to The Daily Telegraph, "Tradition dictates that [the towel] is to shield – from God's eyes – the shame of such a decadent and disgraceful act", and others have suggested the towel simply hides the consumers spitting out bones.
 This use of the towel was begun by a priest, a friend of Jean Anthelme Brillat-Savarin.

 At one time, the island of Cyprus formed a chief depot for the export of ortolans, which were pickled in spices and vinegar and packed in casks containing from 300 to 400 each.
 In the early 20th century, between 400 and 500 casks were annually exported from Cyprus.